Our Impact

 Wonderful Widows

-Some of the most vulnerable in Samburu are widows.
-In response, we run a rotational programme offering paid work - primarily beading - creating income and independence for those who need it most.
-During periods of drought, this support extends to others within the community, providing stability when it matters most.
+One of the most vulnerable groups in Samburu are Widows.
+We run a special programme offering rotational paid work - transforming local skills into marketable products - to create income and independence for those who need it most.
+During periods of drought this support extends to the wider community, supporting those most at risk and their dependents when times are harsh.

 Expanding minds